Invarion/invarion-docs/docs/rapid-online/rapidplan-online-workspace/rapidplan-online-workspace.md

 ![RapidPlan Online Workspace](./Assets/RapidPlan_Online_Workspace.png)

-To name your plan, simply click where it mentions "No Title", highlighted in the image below.
+To name your plan, simply click where it mentions **No Title**, highlighted in the image below.
 Once renamed the plan will autosave.
 ![The Canvas Button](./Assets/The_canvas_button.png)

 The plan author, comments and job work dates can be adjusted in Plan properties.